ezetech/anthropic-gui/README.md

 yarn package
 ```

-This will generate builds for your OS in the `dist` folder.
+This will generate executable files for your OS in the `dist` folder.

 Download distribution kits for Windows or Linux [here](https://github.com/ezetech/anthropic-gui/releases/tag/release)